 The course follows four stages of approximately 40K / 25mi, the Long March of approximately 80K / 50mi, which takes place over two days, and the final “sprint” less than 20K / 13mi.

 It is a self-supported race; competitors must carry everything they need for seven days on their backs.

-20-30 MAY: TRANS ATLAS ULTRA TRAIL MARATHON, MOROCCO
+4-14 MAY 2018: TRANS ATLAS ULTRA TRAIL MARATHON, MOROCCO